 5. You Aren’t Fighting to Keep Your Male Dog at Home When Neighborhood Dogs Go into Heat

-Neutering your dog can reduce the testosterone in your male dog’s system, and can eliminate or at least dampen that desperate need to mate so that you’re not having to fight so hard against his hormonal wanderlust.
+Neutering your dog can reduce the testosterone in your male dog’s system and can eliminate or at least dampen that desperate need to mate so that you do not have to fight so hard against his hormonal wanderlust.

 6. Neutering Male Dogs Can Reduce Aggression

 Although neutering is NOT a solution to aggression in dogs, male canines that are neutered at a young age exhibit less aggressive or dominant behavior than dogs that are not neutered.

 This is caused by a lack of the testosterone surge that accompanies male dog maturity.

 Neutered male dogs are also less prone to fighting with other male dogs as they have a lower drive to compete for mates and establish territory.

 7. Altering Your Dog Can Increase Harmony in Multi-Dog Households

 If you have more than one dog in your household, neutering your males can reduce conflict with other male dogs by decreasing testosterone levels, as I've mentioned above.